3 New Spain & New France

 War Between Christians and Muslims on the Iberian Peninsula

-We learned in the first chapter how Vikings and maybe Polynesians skirted America’s shores inconsequentially, and in the second how the Spanish and Portuguese led the charge during the Age of Exploration.
+We learned in the first chapter how Vikings and maybe Polynesians skirted America’s shores inconsequentially, and in the second how Iberians (Spanish and Portuguese) led the way for Europeans during the Age of Exploration.
 Here we’ll examine America’s Spanish and French colonies before diving into the English and Dutch settlements that seeded the United States in coming chapters.
-You could begin to envision colonial North America as a jigsaw puzzle that we’ll start today with two big pieces — New Spain and New France — but we’ll start our story in the southwestern corner of Europe (left).
+You could begin to envision colonial North America as a jigsaw puzzle that we’ll start today with two big pieces, New Spain and New France.
+But we’ll start our story in the southwestern corner of Europe (left).

 Spain’s New World exploration built on momentum from the Reconquista (re-conquering) of the Iberian Peninsula by Christians from Moors back in Europe.
 Moors were Arab, Berber, and converted Iberian Muslims who controlled this part of southwestern Europe starting in the 8th century CE.
 Moors were generally tolerant toward Christians and Jews as long as the latter paid taxes but a sporadic, centuries-long civil war culminated in Christian victory in Granada by 1492.
 Christians forced Jewish and Moorish Iberians to leave or convert.
 The victorious Castilian monarchy of Ferdinand II and Isabella I wanted to compete against their Portuguese neighbors for the lucrative international spice trade.
 They used wealth they confiscated from Jews to finance an expedition to Asia, or so they thought.
-Note: Castile (Castilla, left) was in central Iberia, with Toledo its major city.
-Portugal was the kingdom along the west coast, with its capital in Lisbon (Lisboa on the map).
+Note: Castile (Castilla, above left) was in central Iberia, with Toledo its major city.
+Portugal was the kingdom in yellow along the west coast, with its capital in Lisbon (Lisboa on the map).
+Ferdinand and Isabella’s marriage unified Castile and Aragon.
+That same year, 1492, Ferdinand and Isabella’s moved into their new home at Alhambra in Granada, that eventually combined Arabic and Renaissance architecture.

-At first, Castilians paid Genoese sailor Cristoforo Columbo (Columbus) to sit tight and not take his proposal to the French.
+At first, Castilians paid Genoese sailor Cristoforo Columbo (Columbus) to sit tight and not take his proposal to travel west to Asia to the French.
 They weren’t yet willing to gamble on him but they didn’t want him working for anyone else either.
 Eventually, Ferdinand and Isabella’s Jewish finance minister Louis de Santángel convinced them that a voyage was worth the risk, as Columbus might be able to convert Asia to Christianity.
-They sent him west to find a quicker route to Asia than their Portuguese rivals were then using going south and east around Africa’s Cape of Good Hope.
+They sent him west to find a quicker route to Asia than their Portuguese rivals were then going south and east around Africa’s Cape of Good Hope.
 As we saw in the previous chapter, Columbus’ brother Bartolomeu (Bartholomew) helped doctor maps, exaggerating the Cape’s size, to discourage Castilians from trying the African route.
-Portuguese King João II encouraged the ruse because he correctly thought that the Columbus brothers were underestimating the Earth’s circumference, which would foolishly inspire them to try a western route instead, but the Castilians got the last laugh because they discovered a new continent.
+Portuguese King João II encouraged the ruse because he correctly thought that the Columbus brothers were underestimating the Earth’s circumference, which would foolishly inspire them to try a western route instead, but the Castilians got the last laugh because they discovered a new continent, America.
 English and French courts had denied Bartholomew’s petition for a similar voyage but Christopher knew that Spanish rulers wanted to expand their trade routes and played on their rivalries with Portugal and France.
-The Castilian Crown christened Columbus Admiral of the Ocean Sea and promised him a percentage of any future profits.
+With little downside in their risk/benefit analysis, the Castilian Crown christened Columbus Admiral of the Ocean Sea and promised him a percentage of any future Asian profits.

 Columbus was no stranger to navigation and trade.
-He’d searched for gold off the West African coast in the 1480s and traded sugar in the Madeira Islands, where he married a Portuguese woman, Filipa Moniz Perestrelo.
+He’d searched for gold off the West African coast in the 1480s, sailed as far north as Iceland, and traded sugar in the Madeira Islands, where he married a Portuguese woman, Filipa Moniz Perestrelo.
+He’d survived a pirate attack by jumping overboard and swimming seven miles to the Portuguese shore.
 Columbus’ voyages to America also included Moorish crew members, like the Afro-Spanish Niño brothers.
-There’s also a fringe theory that there were already Moors in the Caribbean.
+There’s also a fringe theory suggesting that there were already Moors in the Caribbean.
 But, if that was the case, they never returned to Europe, similar to the purported, un-proven pre-Columbian Welsh and Irish American explorations mentioned in Chapter 1.
 If they had, Columbus’ Moorish sailors would’ve known where they were going.
 One of the crew wrote of seeing a “mosque,” but might have meant a rock outcropping shaped like a mosque.

 Landing of Columbus, John Vanderlyn, 1846, U.S. Capitol Rotunda